Skip to main content

 Leicester Peak

-Highest point on the peninsula offering panoramic views of Freetown and the Atlantic Ocean after a challenging hike
+The highest point on the peninsula offering panoramic views over Freetown and the Atlantic.
+It's a decent hike but worth it on clear days.

 Tips & Advice